Sanjay-Ganeshan/doodle/README.md

 # Use

 ### Adding stamps
-You can add stamps that you want accessible as .png files in the `stamps/` directory.
+You can add stamps / brushes that you want accessible as .png files in the `stamps/` directory.

 ### General